Nosiviwe Mapisa-Nqakula: Corruption prosecution

 On 19 March 2024, Mapisa-Nqakula's Johannesburg home was raided and searched by the Investigating Directorate of the National Prosecuting Authority, leading to rumours that her arrest was imminent.
 She approached the Pretoria High Court on an urgent basis, seeking an interdict against her arrest on any corruption charges, but her application was dismissed on 2 April.
 Two days later, on 4 April, she handed herself in at a police station in Lyttelton, where she was arrested and charged with 12 counts of corruption and one count of money laundering.
 The Pretoria Magistrate's Court granted her R50,000 bail.
 She made her second court appearance on 4 June, when the case was postponed to 9 July.
 Pre-trial hearings were still ongoing in early 2025.
-Nosiviwe's case has been postponed for consultation.
+Nosiviwe's case was postponed for consultation to July 2026.
+When the case resumed, it was heard from the state witness Nombasa Ntsondwa-Ndhlovu, the director of Umkhombe Marine that received renteds that Nqakula asked for 4.5 Million in bribes between the years of 2016 and 2019.
+She also mentioned that her husband,Major General Ndhlovu, who later took the stand to testify, drove her to Nqakula's house to deliver a bribe of R200 000 in cash.

 Personal life

 She is married to politician Charles Nqakula, with whom she has four sons.
 One of their sons was convicted of drunk driving in March 2008 after he fell asleep behind the wheel of his mother's car in Cape Town, causing an accident.
 Another died by stabbing at his home in Johannesburg on 31 October 2015.

 Mapisa-Nqakula's brother is Siviwe Mapisa, who was the business partner of Valence Watson; Mapisa-Nqakula, in turn, had a business relationship with Valence's brother, Gavin Watson, who was the chief executive officer of Dyambu Holdings, a company which Mapisa-Nqakula co-founded with ANCWL colleagues.
 During Mapisa-Nqakula's time at the company, Dyambu's interests reportedly included the Lindela Repatriation Centre and the consortium that built the Gautrain.

 According to Mapisa-Nqakula, she is psychic and a traditional healer.
 Both she and her husband contracted COVID-19 in July 2020.